HSzymski/Traveling-Salesman-Problem/README.md

-# Traveling-Salesman-Problem
+# Traveling Salesman Problem
+The Traveling Salesman Problem (TSP) is one of the well known benchmark for algorithms.
+In TSP there are a list of cities, in most cases with a fully grid of connections.
+The title salesman needs to visit all the cities and return to the starting one in a way that a total distance traveled is the shortest.
+Considering the symmetric TSP (TSP for which distance from i-th city to the j-th city is the same as from j-th to i-th), the number of possible solutions is (N-1)!/2.

 ## Ant System

 ## Genetic Algorithm
 In the field of computer science and operations research, genetic algorithm (GA) is an derivative-free (do not need derivative to find optimal solution, sometimes information about the derivative of the objective function is unavailable, unreliable or impractical to obtain), stochastic (being well described by a random probability distribution) algorithm, which inspiration was the process of natural selection - "Survival of the fittest"[1].
 Finding optimal solution is achievable by biologically inspired operators such as mutation, crossover and selection[2].

-A structure of a simple GA used to solve TSP problem:
+A structure of a simple GA used to solve TSP problem, implemented in that repository:
 1. Create initial population of P elements.
 2. Evaluate the cost of each individual - the total distance to be traveled.
 3. Using proportional selection choose n*P parents (0 < n <= 1).